lbebby/lbebby.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a second year Biomathematics PhD student at North Carolina State University in Raleigh, NC.
-I work with Dr. Mohamamd Farazmand on developing state reconstruction methods for biological systems.
+I am a second year PhD student in Biomathematics at North Carolina State University in Raleigh, NC.
+I am currently working with Dr. Mohammad Farazmand on developing state estimation methods for biological systems.
+I am interested in using data-driven methods and state reconstruction methods to understand problems arising from climate change.

 Prior to attending graduate school, I taught high school mathematics for three years.
-I graduated from Williams College in Williamstown, Massachussets in 2020 with a B.A. in Mathematics and Environmental Studies.
+I recieved my B.A. in Mathematics and Environmental Studies from Williams College in Williamstown, Massachussetts.